 Russian for Improvers II

-Mondays from 19:00 to 21:00.
-This course will be taught remotely via an Interactive Online Classroom.
+Tuesdays from 19:00 to 21:00.
+This course will be taught remotely via an interactive online classroom.

 This course is aimed at students who have attended Russian for Improvers I or have some knowledge of Russian.

 Students will further improve their language skills.
 The main emphasis is on speaking, although you will also learn more grammatical structures and sentence patterns, which are essential for further progression in Russian.
 In class you will get ample opportunity to speak through pair-work and group exercises; listen to authentic audio/video tapes; read short texts and complete exercises which will enhance your vocabulary and your knowledge of grammar.